The Employment Law Review: New Zealand

 i Jurisdictional framework

-Employment relationships in New Zealand are defined and governed by legislation, common law and the terms of employment agreements, which can be either individual or collective agreements.
+Employment relationships in New Zealand are defined and governed by legislation, common law and the terms of employment agreements, which can be either individual or collective.
 Legislation has substantially modified and regulated the employment relationship and should be considered the principal source of employment law in New Zealand.

 The Employment Relations Act 2000 (ERA) sets out the core statutory framework for employment relationships, including imposing a mutual duty of good faith, requiring written employment agreements, confirming the rights of unions and governing industrial relations.
 It also establishes statutory bodies that have exclusive powers over employment matters.